-Dr. Geri Williams discusses whether or not sugar-free foods are good for you in this health tips video from Ideal You Health Center.
+Dr. Geri Williams discusses whether or not sugar-free foods are good for you in this health tips video from Ideal You Weight Loss.

 The term sugar-free is often used to make us think that a product is healthy.
 Or, because it has lower calories from other products, it’ll help us to lose weight.
 The truth is that items labeled sugar-free often use artificial sweeteners instead which are just as bad for you or worse.